yitalu/stan_for_bayesian_meta_analysis/README.md

 and the thickness of the edge represents the count of pairwise comparisons between treatments.

-Once we have the posterior samples of the true effects of each treatment, we can compute the mean effect between any two treatments, along with their credible intervals.
+Once we have the posterior samples of the true effects of each treatment as compared to the baseline, we can compute the mean effect between any two treatments, along with their credible intervals.
 The table below shows the mean effects between all pairs of treatments:
 <p align="center">
 <img src="./figures/table_network_effects.png" alt="Table of Network Effects" width="100%">
 <p>

-Further analyses will be added soon.

 <br>